ruby-on-wheels/ruby-on-wheels.github.io/_posts/2020-11-16-roaming-through-east-germany.md

 ![Sun rise at Kulkwitzer See](/assets/images/IMG_0331.jpg)

-After spending joyful days in and around Leipzig, I drove to Dresden where I met with a friend for a walk at the Elbe river.
+After spending joyful days in and around Leipzig, I drove to Dresden where I enjoyed the sunset above the Elbe river.

 ![Sunset above the Elbe river](/assets/images/IMG_0298_2.jpg)